-Korean Broadcasting System, also known as KBS, is a state-owned national broadcaster headquartered in South Korea.
-Founded in 1927, the company employs approximately 1400 individuals and reported $1.0B in revenue as of 2024, functioning as a tier 1 media tech buyer.
-The company specializes in broadcast television and radio, operating as a South Korean television and radio broadcaster under the government of South Korea.
+Korean Broadcasting System, also known as KBS, is a state-owned entity headquartered in South Korea.
+Founded in 1927, it employs approximately 1400 individuals, and reported $876.1M in revenue as of 2025.
+Functioning as a tier 1 media tech buyer, the company specializes in broadcast television and radio.
+It operates as the national broadcaster of South Korea, serving as a television and radio broadcaster under the government of South Korea.

 Founded